hrk4649/calc_node_editor/README.md

 ## What is this ?

-This app visualizes number calculation with node graph.
+This app is an attempt to visualize number calculations with node graph.
-The goal of the app is to visualize complex number calculation like tax calculation.
+The goal of the app is to visualize a complex number calculation like tax calculation.

 ## Functions of the app